Walan-ben/Better-RK-forum/README.md

 ---
 # ![Better RK forum logo](https://i14.servimg.com/u/f14/11/97/33/52/icon4810.png) Better-RK-forum
-v0.5
+v0.6

 This extension improves the official forums of the game ["Renaissance Kingdoms"](https://www.renaissancekingdoms.com).

 It adds for both official forums:

 * filters to the forum index.
-* Filters to the search pages for new posts.
+* filters to the search pages for new posts.
-* *New in v0.5:* a filter of ignored accounts to the reading pages of the topics.
+* a filter of ignored accounts to the reading pages of the topics.
+* *new in v0.6:* display a new posts icons on the forum index.

 ## Usage

 ### White list and black list
 The extension adds four buttons when visiting the index or any of the new posts pages ("See new posts since your last visit", "See my posts", "See unanswered posts"):